Materials Engineering

 Materials engineering utilizes the interrelationships among structure, properties, and processing to achieve performance in the application of metals, ceramics, polymers, and composites to meet the needs of society.
 Students learn how to select the optimum material, design new materials and processes, and predict behavior under various environmental and service conditions.
 Materials Engineers are employed in every major industry, including aerospace, chemical, automotive, metals casting, biomedical, and microelectronics.

-Students take a core of fundamental engineering coursework and a sequence of materials engineering courses in addition to courses in mathematics; calculus-based physics; chemistry; humanities and fine arts; and history, social, and behavioral sciences.
+In addition to Blazer Core, students take a core of fundamental engineering coursework and a sequence of materials engineering courses in addition to courses in mathematics, calculus-based physics, and chemistry.
 The required materials engineering courses address ceramics, polymers, composite materials, and metals.
 Materials engineering elective courses are also offered to introduce students to leading-edge materials engineering topics.
 Students can specialize in Biomaterials by proper selection of their electives (see Concentration in Biomaterials).
 The curriculum prepares graduates to enter industry, pursue graduate studies, or enter a professional school, such as medicine or dentistry.
 The department has active research programs in metal casting, biomaterials, ceramic materials, and composite materials.
 The department also offers courses of study leading to the Master of Science in Materials Engineering and Doctor of Philosophy degrees in both Materials Engineering and Materials Science.
 These programs are described in the UAB Graduate School Catalog.

 Please refer to the School of Engineering overview for policies regarding admission; change of major; transfer credit; transient status; dual degree programs; reasonable progress; academic warning, probation, and suspension; reinstatement appeals; and graduation requirements.